nyuuuukie/snow-crash/level03/Resources/README.md

 ...
 ```

+As the setuid bit is present, binary will be executed with the flag03 privileges.

 We see that `echo` is not called with the absolute path. <br>
 Also, the enviroment obtained from the env call. <br>
 These lead us to the idea, that we can exploit it using binary substitution.<br>